 Each candidate is responsible for protecting the integrity of his or her answers.
 If cheating is detected at any time before, during or after the examination, those involved will be disqualified.

 DECLARATION

-I acknowledge that I have read and understood the above notice regarding disclosure of examination content and cheating, and that I agree to abide with the provisions contained in it.
+I acknowledge that I have read and understood the above no content and cheating, and that I agree to abide with the prov

 Name (please print)

 Signature